 Good food and great views

 Once we got to the resort, though, all our troubles were forgotten.
 Built onto the hillside, its traditional-looking buildings and cottages looked right at home among the trees.
 And the open reception lobby at the top of the hill had some spectacular views of the valley.
 After half an hour mandatory photography, we were driven down to their restaurant by electric golf cart.
 The restaurant had some lovely views, too.
 The alcove we were seated in even had picture windows on three sides.
+If you’re wondering what to do in Coorg, then this should definitely be on your list.

 By that time, we were hungry and itching to try some local food.
 So we ordered some local specialities, along with a large local thali.
 The food was great and the views were great.
 The only dampener was a large, noisy family at the table next to us.
 This included a cranky baby whose mother tried to keep her distracted by playing nursery rhyme videos on her tablet at high volume!
 Once our meal was done, we quickly beat a retreat.